 Although you didn't have preeclampsia during a second pregnancy, you may still be at risk for the condition during a subsequent pregnancy.
 Make sure you review your history of preeclampsia with your healthcare provider.
 As with all pregnancies, being aware of warning signs and symptoms and responding to them quickly is very important.

 Find a medical specialist (usually a maternal-fetal medicine physician) who values you as a partner in the process.
 You should be able to trust your doctor, and you both recognize that together you bring the whole truth – you about your body and he/she about high-risk pregnancies.
 Your doctor should understand and accommodate your mental and emotional needs, as well as care for you with sufficient monitoring and the latest medical information.
+You can use our "Expert Directory" to find a preeclampsia and HELLP syndrome specialist in your area or who may do virtual consultations.

 Go into the decision as an informed, empowered patient.
 Do the “medical diligence” – get the second opinions, examine any underlying risk factors or health issues that may affect a future pregnancy, and get them under control, as needed and if possible.
 Understand your personal risk, based not only on population-wide statistics, but also on your personal situation.
 Do everything you can to reduce your risk: get healthy, take low-dose aspirin and other vitamins and supplements that you may need, and address environmental concerns.
-Essentially do what you can while also recognizing that nothing absolutely prevents preeclampsia.
+Essentially do what you can, while also recognizing that nothing absolutely prevents preeclampsia.
 Most women will get a clean bill of health and a high degree of confidence that this won’t happen again or at least not with devastating outcomes.

 If you decide to try again, find ways to minimize your anxiety.
 Make sure you have a strong community to support you emotionally and spiritually.
 Share your plans and concerns with supportive friends, family, or clergy.
 If necessary, talk to a therapist or grief counselor.
 Many women help ease their negative emotions by doing something positive, like participating in The Preeclampsia Registry to advance preeclampsia research.